gymore-io/winput/readme.md

 This crate aims to be lowlevel and straitforward enough to be used as a backend for other, more general crates of the genre.
 For this purpose, the "minimal" feature disables most of the stuff that is not really part of *Windows*' input system (things like [`Keylike`], for example, that are mostly there for convenience).

+## What is left to do?

+`winput` does not currently support any devices other than the mouse and the keyboard.
+I haven't really looked into how those work so if you know anything, feel free to submit an issue or a pull request!

 ## Examples

 The [`Keylike`] structure allows you to synthesize keystrokes on objects that can be used as keys.